Mark Falkenstein: Dip. Optom.

 Carmin Hall B.Optom.

-Carmin is gentle and caring and makes life and business about people first.
-She is a therapeutically qualified Behavioural Optometrist who offers comprehensive vision examinations, visual perception / processing assessments, vision therapy, neuro-developmental assessments and basic dry eye treatment.
+Carmin is a happy gentle and caring practitioner and makes life and business about people first.
+She is a therapeutically qualified, very experienced Behavioural Optometrist who offers comprehensive vision examinations, visual perception, visual processing assessments, vision therapy, neuro-developmental assessments and dry eye treatment.
+Carmin is sensible and very approachable and is great with children.
+She is also knowledgeable in the field of retained primitive reflexes.

 Book Online with Carmin Hall